dolfun/minecraft-clone/README.md

 # Minecraft-Clone

-A minecraft clone made in C++ using OpenGL.
+A minecraft clone made using OpenGL.
 This was my first C++ project (Jan 2020).

 ## Features